BigSuj/Stock_Data_EDA/README.md

 plotly
 You can install them via pip:
 pip install pandas numpy matplotlib seaborn plotly

-### Usage
-To use the notebook, simply run it in your preferred Python environment.

 ### Dataset
 The dataset used in the notebook is historical stock data for the Dow Jones Index,